kbss/seo-url/readme.md

 #### Preamble:

+A better solution will be to redesign the system, so URL could describe itself without the need to hold URLs mapping.

-Neo4j would ideally fit this task.
+If look from the requirements perspective, Neo4j would ideally fit this task.

-I'm assuming that you're expecting an in-memory solution with the custom data structure.
+But I'm assuming that you're expecting in-memory solution with the custom data structure.

 ### Requirements